p1xel8ted/UltrawideFixes/NierReplicant/README.md

 # Nier Replicant Ultrawide (3DMigoto, ReShade, SpecialK)

-Enhance your Nier Replicant experience with ultrawide support and improved game performance.
-Follow the steps below to apply the necessary mods.
+Follow the steps below to achieve ultra-wide support, high framerate and 16:9 HUD, as well as re-shade support.

 ## Prerequisites